 Cén fáth a/go bhfuil bia ar an bpláta? means "What is the reason that there is food on the plate?".
-In English, that becomes "Why?" but you actually have a question with a relative clause, using the relative particle a rather than the interrogative parrticle an, because the question is in the Cén.
+In English, that becomes "Why?" but you actually have a question with a relative clause, using the relative particle a rather than the interrogative particle an, because the question is in the word Cén.

 (As the "default answer" listed above indicates, Cén fáth a bhfuil is Cén fáth go bhfuil in some dialects).

 This sentence is an unnatural mishmash of different dialects.
 Cén fáth takes an indirect relative clause, whose particle is a in standard Irish as well as in Connacht and Ulster.
 So cén fáth a bhfuil... is the form that should be used in this course.
 In Munster the indirect relative particle is generally go, like it in the sentence here, but cén fáth isn't an authentic Munster form.
 This question would be Cad ina thaobh go bhfuil... or Cad chuige go bhfuil in Munster Irish.

 The grammar comments and dancers are necessary and enlightening.
 Is there any way to copy and keep these posts?
 Also, is there a place or places where each element of the grammar is explained separately.
 From a teacher who used to teach languages in the conventional way, this is an awful lot for a beginner, including me, to glean from one sentence.
 Phil, this is not a criticism because the answers explain a great deal but merely an observation.
 Thanks.
 Irish can be a bit daunting smile.

 You can get back to any sentence discussion using the URL, this one is https://forum.duolingo.com/comment/4341734